Enjoy Dorset Books from famous Dorset Authors

 Whatever your literary interests we are confident that Dorset will have an event to suit, Purbeck Literary Festival between 14th and 27th February showcases some of the many talents

 both locally and nationally.
-2016 will be the third year of the Purbeck Literary Festival and already we have had the great pleasure of looking forward to seeing some fabulous authors including Carole Matthews, Geraldine McCaughrean, Katie Fforde, Minette Walters and Della Galton and there have been many more entertaining authors and artists who have delighted audiences over the past two years.
-For a full list of events see here
+2017 will be the fourth year of the Purbeck Literary Festival and already we have had the great pleasure of looking forward to seeing some fabulous authors.
+These include Carole Matthews, Geraldine McCaughrean, Katie Fforde, Minette Walters and Della Galton.

 The festival’s main events will be held in the grand hall of the County Museum, a quirky Victorian building filled with a fascinating collection of exhibits to enjoy.
 A detailed programme of events will be available in late summer